saigecarter/DH110-22F-Demo/ASSIGNMENT03/README.md

 Why: Likely if the user has been recently thinking a lot about ocean pollution and feeling guilty or frustrated with this issue.
 This could be the result of recent news about startling ocean pollution statistics or a recent crisis that they have heard about, or social media, etc.
 Under which conditions: They know they have the time/money to contribute to the cause and are willing to.

+#### What would the users do to complete that activity?

+Utilize a search engine to find information about how they can get involved in ocean conservation.

 ### Observation Methods

 Active Participant Observation for interview